Differ We Must

 In 1855, with the United States at odds over slavery, the lawyer Abraham Lincoln wrote a note to his best friend, the son of a Kentucky slaveowner.
 Lincoln rebuked his friend for failing to oppose slavery.
 But he added: “If for this you and I must differ, differ we must,” and said they would be friends forever.
 Throughout his life and political career, Lincoln often agreed to disagree.
 Democracy demanded it, since even an adversary had a vote.
 The man who went on to become America’s sixteenth president has assumed many roles in our historical consciousness, but most notable is that he was, unapologetically, a politician.
 And as Steve Inskeep argues, it was because he was willing to engage in politics—meeting with critics, sometimes working with them and other times outwitting them—that he was able to lead a social revolution.

-As the host of NPR’s Morning Edition for almost two decades, Inskeep has mastered the art of bridging divides and building constructive debate in interviews; in Differ We Must, he brings his skills to bear on a prior master, forming a fresh and compelling narrative of Lincoln’s life.
+In Differ We Must, Inskeep illuminates Lincoln’s life through sixteen encounters, some well-known, some obscure, but all imbued with new significance.
+As the host of NPR’s Morning Edition for almost two decades, Inskeep has mastered the art of bridging divides and building constructive debate in interviews; here, he brings his skills to bear on a prior master, forming a fresh and compelling narrative of Lincoln’s life.
 With rich detail and enlightening commentary, Inskeep expands our understanding of a politician who held strong to his moral compass while navigating between corrosive political factions, one who began his career in the minority party and not only won the majority but succeeded in uniting a nation.

 Resumo da Crítica

 “Presidential historians love to claim at the beginning of a biography that they will demonstrate some remarkable evolution by the end, but it’s often imperceptible in the pages between.
 In Inskeep’s hands, by contrast, Lincoln advances as a person and a politician.
 To a large extent, Inskeep shows, the president’s growth was a product of his ability to interact patiently with others, even when their conduct or character was troubling . . .
 Inskeep’s Lincoln isn’t yet the Great Emancipator we know; the famously self-taught, craggy-faced, frontier-raised man figures out how to get there through these conversations.
 He understood that people were motivated by self-interest, but delineating that interest was an art.
 He wasn’t precious about who he spoke to, and he was always compassionate . . .
 Differ We Must offers important parallels with the present . . .
-The key to preserving democracy in a moment of crisis, Inskeep reminds us, is electing a leader who is committed to something far greater than himself: America.”
-The Washington Post
+The key to preserving democracy in a moment of crisis, Inskeep reminds us, is electing a leader who is committed to something far greater than himself: America.” —The Washington Post

 “Inskeep details how much Lincoln’s political skill was a part of the late president’s legacy and character . . .
-The brisk biography, filled with lively anecdotes and interesting analysis, offers more than enough to stand out among recent additions to the collection of Lincoln biographies.”
-Associated Press
+The brisk biography, filled with lively anecdotes and interesting analysis, offers more than enough to stand out among recent additions to the collection of Lincoln biographies.” —Associated Press

 “Abraham Lincoln’s ambidextrous political acumen is the focus of journalist and public radio personality Inskeep (Imperfect Union) . . .
 The energetic narrative and intriguing cast of characters keep things moving . . .
-Lincoln buffs will relish this unique account.”
-Publishers Weekly
+Lincoln buffs will relish this unique account.” —Publishers Weekly